QwikDev/qwik/packages/docs/src/components/qwik-gpt/gpt.md

 ## Qwik Components

-[Qwik](https://qwik.builder.io/) components are very similar to React components, they are functions that return JSX, but there are some main differences are:
+[Qwik](https://qwik.builder.io/) components are very similar to React components, they are functions that return JSX, but there are some main differences:

 - Non of the React APIs are available, instead Qwik provides a set of hooks and components that are designed to work with Qwik.
 - Components are always declared with the `component$` function.
 - Components can use the `useSignal` hook to create reactive state.
 - Event handlers are declared with the `$` suffix.
-- For `<input>`, the `onChange` event is called `onInput$` in Qwik.
 - JSX prefers HTML attributes. `class` instead of `className`. `for` instead of `htmlFor`.
 - Content projection is done by the `<Slot/>` component.
 Slots can be named, and can be projected into using the `q:slot` attribute.